davidgasquez/handbook/content/concepts.md

 * Responsiveness.
 Know what the system is doing and make the feedback loop fast.
 * Some systems might benefics of being distributed

 To [change a system](https://intenseminimalism.com/2015/a-framework-for-thinking-about-systems-change/) you need vision, skills, incentives, resources and an action plan.
 Changing a [complex system](https://complexityexplained.github.io/) is hard and [even if the intention is good, the result might not](https://fs.blog/2013/10/iatrogenics/).
 Small things can have non-linear impacts on a complex system.
 [A complex system that works is invariably found to have evolved from a simple system that worked](https://en.wikipedia.org/wiki/John_Gall_(author)#Gall's_law).
 Complex systems also have [attractor landscapes](https://ncase.me/attractors/) that can be used to change it.
-A good approach is to:
+A good approach (similar to natural selection) is to:

   1. Start by identifying the highest-leverage level to optimize at: Ask whether you’re optimizing the machine or a cog within it.
   2. Begin optimizing the system by following the [Theory of Constraints](https://en.wikipedia.org/wiki/Theory_of_constraints): At any time, just one of a system’s inputs is constraining its other inputs from achieving a greater total output.
+Make incremental changes.
   3. Re-examine the system from the ground up.
+Get data.
 Take nothing but the proven, underlying principles as given.
 Work up from there to create something better.

 A mental model of a system is the reduction of how it works.
 The model cuts through the noise to highlight the system's core components and how they work together.